Machine Learning Simulates Agent-Based Model Towards Policy: Abstract

 \section{Abstract}

 {Public Policies are not intrinsically positive or negative.
 Rather, policies provide varying levels of effects across different recipients.
-Methodologically, computational modeling enables the application of a combination of multiple influences on empirical data, thus allowing for heterogeneous response to policies.
+Methodologically, computational modeling enables the application of multiple influences on empirical data, thus allowing for heterogeneous response to policies.
 We use a random forest machine learning algorithm to emulate an agent-based model (ABM) and evaluate competing policies across 46 Metropolitan Regions (MRs) in Brazil.
 In doing so, we use input parameters and output indicators of 11,076 actual simulation runs and one million emulated runs.
 As a result, we obtain the optimal (and non-optimal) performance of each region over the policies.
-Optimum is defined as a combination of production and inequality indicators for the full ensemble of MRs. Results suggest that MRs already have embedded structures that favor optimal or non-optimal results, but they also illustrate which policy is more beneficial to each place.
+Optimum is defined as a combination of GDP production and the Gini coefficient inequality indicator for the full ensemble of Metropolitan Regions.
+Results suggest that MRs already have embedded structures that favor optimal or non-optimal results, but they also illustrate which policy is more beneficial to each place.
 In addition to providing MR-specific policies' results, the use of machine learning to simulate an ABM reduces the computational burden, whereas allowing for a much larger variation among model parameters.
-The coherence of results within the context of larger uncertainty -- \textit{vis-à-vis} those of the original ABM -- suggests an additional test of robustness of the model.
-At the same time the exercise indicates which parameters should policymakers intervene, in order to work towards optimum of MRs.}
+The coherence of results within the context of larger uncertainty--\textit{vis-à-vis} those of the original ABM--reinforces robustness of the model.
+At the same time the exercise indicates which parameters should policymakers intervene on, in order to work towards precise policy optimal instruments.}

 \keywords{Agent Based Model, Machine Learning, Public Policies Comparison, Metropolitan Areas, Brazil}